-A close friend of one of my colleagues committed suicide last week.
+A close friend of one of my colleagues committed suicide.
 It happened as so many suicides do—out of the blue.
 A few days earlier, my colleague had spent the day hanging out with her friend, who was relaxed, upbeat, and normal.

 Sadly, that’s not uncommon.
 “Many people who commit suicide do so without letting on they are thinking about it or planning it,” says Dr. Michael Miller, assistant professor of psychiatry at Harvard Medical School.